Approaches to Grammar for Language Teachers PG (11393.1)

 |2022||UCI - Hanoi University, Hanoi||Vietnam Period 2||09 May 2022||On-Campus||Dr Deborah Hill|

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Dr Deborah Hill|

 |2022||UCI - Hanoi University, Hanoi||Vietnam Period 4||26 September 2022||On-Campus||Dr Deborah Hill|

 Aarts, Bas, Ian Cushing and Richard Hudson.
 2019.
 Oxford Teaching Guides: How to Teach Grammar.
 Oxford: Oxford University Press.

 Berry, Roger.
 2018.
 English Grammar: A Resource Book for Students.
 2nd edition.
-London and New York: Routledge. (available as e-book)
+London and New York: Routledge (e-copy available through University Library catalogue)

 Parrott, Martin.
 2010.
 Grammar for English Language Teachers.
 2nd edition.
 Cambridge: Cambridge University Press.